UtahRETC/intro-programming-python-part-2/units/01 - Class Introduction/Slides.md

 <span class="center narrower">

-Conditionals allow parts of our program/code to run only when certain conditions are met.
+Conditionals allow parts of our code to run only when certain conditions are met.

 </span>